 Is there any feedback that you can provide as an educator for other educators who are interested in HESI Compass?

 One of the advantages from a program standpoint is using the data from students taking multiple exams.
-The program can see where they have gaps or weaknesses in the program.
-It’s another tool to utilize for the program’s quality improvement evaluation and deciding changes to make in the program to help support students before getting to the end of the program.
-I think it’s beneficial for students to help them prepare not only when they’re leaving the program but also afterward.
+Faculty can see where students have gaps or weaknesses.
+It’s another tool to utilize for quality improvement evaluation and deciding changes to make in the program to help support students before getting to the end.
+I think it’s beneficial for students to help them prepare not only when they’re graduating but also afterward.
 Having that extra resource to keep them going once they’re graduated is beneficial.